everchathq/everchathq/README.md

 ### Contributors

 We're looking for any form of help from the open-source community here on GitHub or elsewhere.
-Please reach out via mailto:erik@everch.at in case of any questions. 🙏
+Please reach out via erik@everch.at in case of any questions. 📬

 <br/><br/>